gkalpak/aio-docs-utils/README.md

 - Add e2e tests.
 - Add tests for `src/test/helpers/e2e-runner.ts`.
+- Investigate switching from AppVeyor to Travis for testing on Windows (once https://travis-ci.community/t/windows-instances-hanging-before-install/250 has been resolved).
 - Refactor `CodeSnippetUtils` into separate (independently unit-testable) "parsers" for different types of tags (`HtmlTag`, `NgdocTag`, etc.), that would return `ICodeSnippetRawInfo` and `ICodeSnippetAttrInfo`.